This Jesuit church, dating back to the 18th Century, was designated the National Mausoleum in 1956 and three years later, it ... More

-This Jesuit church, dating back to the 18th century, was designated the National Pantheon in 1956 and three years later, it was remodeled and adapted to serve this purpose.
+This Jesuit church, dating back to the 18th Century, was designated the National Mausoleum in 1956 and three years later, it was remodeled and adapted to serve this purpose.
 Since then, the remains of famous Dominicans have been brought here.
 The church's construction is composed of three distinct naves.
 The central nave is the widest and is covered by a vaulted ceiling covered with a mural.
 The side naves are built like small chapels, each with a beautiful domed roof.
 Hanging from the central vault is a lamp which was given to the church by the Spanish head of state, Francisco Franco.

 One of the newest hotels in the nation s capital, the impressive Hilton Santo Domingo overlooks the tranquil waters of

 the Caribbean Sea.The Hilton Santo Domingo with its George Washington Avenue location is conveniently 35 minutes from Las Americas ...

 The hotel Casa Dona Elvira is a tastefully renovated grand house dating back to the 16th century (ca. 1550) beckons

 guests to explore the first city of the Americas.A large lobby and spacious dining rooms await visitors, crowned by ...

 This museum is located on the fifth floor of an award winning modern building.
 On display here are paintings and

 sculptures dating from the post independence period (after 1844) through the 1960s.
 Works are separated into four chronological sections: ...